-This developmental reading course's content is delivered in a modularized format.
+This developmental reading course's content is delivered in an online, modularized format.
 Students are administered a diagnostic test to identify skills to prepare an individualized learning plan so that the students work only on skills not yet mastered.
-Topics in the learning plan include identifying main ideas and supporting details, recognizing transitions and thought patterns, differentiating between facts and opinions, identifying a passage's tone and purpose, making valid inferences and analyzing arguments.
-This course consists of student-centered computer-based interactive instruction along with instructor assistance as needed.
+Students complete adaptive learning assignments that allow them to accelerate through sections and skip textbook readings they already show mastery in.
+Topics include identifying main ideas and supporting details, recognizing transitions and thought patterns, differentiating between facts and opinions, identifying a passage's tone and purpose, making valid inferences and analyzing arguments.
 THIS COURSE DOES NOT MEET GENERAL EDUCATION REQUIREMENTS.

 REL 2300.
 INTRODUCTION TO WORLD RELIGION: 3 Credits, 3 Hours.
-(Fall, Summer, Spring)
+(On Demand)